Litigation Holds in Class Actions: Triggering Events, Scope of Hold, Termination, Forms

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will help class action lawyers avoid empowering their opponents in litigation by failing to follow the law on litigation holds.
+This CLE course will help class action lawyers avoid empowering their opponents in litigation by failing to follow the law on litigation holds.
 Unless counsel is conversant in when the hold obligation begins, who and what is subject to the hold, and when the hold obligation ends, the client is at the opposition's mercy on this wholly non-substantive issue.

 - Starting point of a litigation hold